Removing Toxic People From Your Life In 9 Steps

-Toxic people often throw tantrums when they feel ignored, as you’re stopping them from being able to control or manipulate you.
-They may increase their previous tactics tenfold, but eventually they will back off and look elsewhere to meet their needs.
+Toxic people often throw tantrums when they feel ignored.
+This is usually because you’re stopping them from being able to control or manipulate you.
+They may increase their previous tactics tenfold, but eventually, they will back off and look elsewhere to meet their needs.

 Don’t give in when their behavior escalates, and instead remind yourself that you’re teaching these people that their old behaviors will no longer work.

 8. Choose Your Battles Carefully

 On a related note, make sure you choose your battles wisely.
 Conflict with toxic people requires huge amounts of energy and time.
 Just remember you don’t need to engage in every fight that they might try to instigate.
 Instead, save that energy for looking after yourself, and for nourishing relationships that are genuinely healthy.

 Finally, removing toxic people from your life can be deeply painful, as you may deeply care for some of these people in spite of how difficult it is to have them in your life.

 To maintain your resilience and cope with any sadness, stay in close contact with those who make you feel safe, cherished and happy.
 These are the people who will model healthy friendships and relationships, reminding you exactly why you are choosing to sever toxic ones.